 We currently have, and may in the future enter into, additional acquisitions, strategic alliances or investments with third parties that we believe will complement or augment our existing business.
 Our ability to complete acquisitions or strategic alliances is dependent upon, and may be limited by, the availability of suitable candidates and capital.
 In addition, acquisitions or strategic alliances could present unforeseen integration obstacles or costs, may not enhance our business, and/or may involve risks that could adversely affect us, including significant amounts of management time that may be diverted from operations in order to pursue and complete such transactions or maintain such strategic alliances.
-Future acquisitions or strategic alliances will achieve, or that our existing acquisitions or strategic alliances will continue to achieve, the expected benefits to our business or that we will be able to consummate future acquisitions or strategic alliances on satisfactory terms, or at all.
+Future acquisitions or strategic alliances could result in the incurrence of additional debt, costs and contingent liabilities, and there can be no assurance that future acquisitions or strategic alliances will achieve, or that our existing acquisitions or strategic alliances will continue to achieve, the expected benefits to our business or that we will be able to consummate future acquisitions or strategic alliances on satisfactory terms, or at all.
 Any of the foregoing could have a material adverse effect on our business, financial condition and results of operations.